Wellness

 • Parent/Guardian Education

 Parents and guardians are invited to monthly educational talks featuring parenting and mental health experts from around the nation.
-Topics have included positive discipline, healthy relationships in the teen years, transitioning to college, cyber safety, healthy sleep, wellness during a pandemic, and how to build resilience and thrive.
+Topics have included positive discipline, healthy relationships in the teen years, transitioning to college, cyber safety, healthy sleep, and how to build resilience and thrive.

-LJCDS is a member of WeCare San Diego, a nonprofit consortium of independent schools that provides education events that offer practical, real-world solutions to parents/guardians’ problems.
+LJCDS is a member of WeCare San Diego, a nonprofit consortium of independent schools that provides education events that offer practical, real-world solutions to parents’ and guardians’ problems.

 Wellness News